-You might say this company gives viewers a lifetime dose of television.
+This company gives viewers a lifetime dose of television.
 A&E Television Networks (AETN) owns and operates a portfolio of ten cable TV channels, including Lifetime Television, the flagship network of AETN subsidiary Lifetime Entertainment that targets women with a variety of lifestyle and entertainment content.
 Its A&E network offers a mix of reality-based programming and documentaries, while its HISTORY channel airs original programs on historical topics.
 The company also operates sister networks such as Crime & Investigation Network and The Biography Channel.
-AETN is a joint venture between Hearst, Walt Disney, and NBCUniversal (NBCU).
+AETN is a joint venture between Hearst Corporation and The Walt Disney Company.

 NAIC: 513210 Cable Television Networks; 512110 Video

 SIC: 7812 Motion Picture & Video Production; 2721 Periodicals

 A & E Television Networks began modestly in 1984 with one cable channel, The Arts & Entertainment Network, which presented a variety of cultural programming, much of it British.
 By adding original programming and developing a strong franchise through its popular 'Biography' series, the network succeeded in attracting more viewers as well as launching new cable channels, including The History Channel, The Biography Channel, and History Channel International.
 By 1999 the A & E Network reached more than 78 million cable subscribers, while The History Channel was seen by more than 70 million households in more than 50 countries.